MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

 ### Step 2 (mandatory): Adding Entities
 Within the next step you will add **Enntities** to your data source.
 In Customer 360 **Entities are datasets**.
 For example, If you have a database that includes multiple datasets about your customers, each of these data sets is considered to be an **Entity** (for example an **Orders** dataset, a **Sales** dataset, etc).

-- 1.In order to start ingesting entities, pick one of the many available data sources and provide the connection string and connection credentials as shoen below.
+1. In order to start ingesting entities, pick one of the many available data sources and provide the connection string and connection credentials as shoen below.
 Lastly, hit **Next**.

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-get-select-source.png "Get data select source")